You should carefully evaluate all information, whether from a book, article, or website, by asking the following questions.

 Image: MacMeekin, Mia.
 "How to Choose a Good Online Source."
 An Ethical Island, Mar.
 2015, https://anethicalisland.wordpress.com/2015/03/20/how-do-you-choose-good-online-sources/.
 Accessed 31 May 2017.
 This file is licensed under Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0).

-Searching for information about the author or organization responsible for the website, article, or book is an excellent way of evaluating sources.
+A useful skill when evaluating material is to look for information about the author or organization responsible for it.
 This method is called lateral reading.

 The Civic Online Reasoning Institute at Stanford University has an excellent explanation of Lateral Reading in "Sort Fact from Fiction Online with Lateral Reading."
 The video is under four minutes.
-The University of Louisville Libraries also has this useful handout about lateral reading.
+The University of Louisville Libraries also offers a useful handout on lateral reading.